awslabs/aurora-dsql-python-connector/README.md

 | `token_duration_secs`         | `int`                    | No       | Token expiration time in seconds                              |

-All standard connection options of the underlying psycopg, psycopg2, and asyncpg libraries are also supported.
+All standard connection options of the underlying psycopg, psycopg2, and asyncpg libraries are also supported, with the exception of asyncpg parameters **krbsrvname** and **gsslib** which are not supported by DSQL.

-**Exeption:**
-The following asyncpg parameters do not apply to DSQL and are not supported.
-- krbsrvname
-- gsslib

 ### Using the Aurora DSQL connector for Python with connection pooling